forrestbaer/forrestbaer/README.md

-### 🗝 🎵 🪄

 ```
-Solving problems for fun and profit
+Solving problems gives me good chemicals 🗝
-I miss the BBS scene 📞
+I miss the pre-internet 📞
-Synth nerd, Vi prisoner with stockholm syndrome
+Into making sounds 🎵
+Into making sights 👀
-Have you tried COLEMAK-DHM?
+Have you tried COLEMAK? 🪄
 ```